Color Dark Castle

-Color Dark Castle is the first computer game in the Dark Castle series developed after the rights were sold from Silicon Beach Software to Delta Tao in 1994.
+Color Dark Castle is a platform computer game developed and published by Delta Tao Software.
+It is the first entry in the Dark Castle series developed after the rights were sold from Silicon Beach Software to Delta Tao in 1994.
 This game is essentially a remake of the original Dark Castle, in color.
 Delta Tao reported that they had to redo all the code from scratch (the original Dark Castle was written in assembly language); also, they added new rooms, a new difficulty, and an alleged "Secret Level".
 Since this is a remake, the sequel to it would be Beyond Dark Castle.
 Another color version of Dark Castle was announced in 2000, titled Return to Dark Castle.
 As of 2007, the game was finished by Z Sculpt Entertainment, and was made available by spring of 2008.

 Features

 Although Color Dark Castle featured almost identical gameplay to Dark Castle, being a remake, Delta Tao also added a few of their own things, such as a new difficulty "Novice" for beginner players, eliminating some of the harder levels in the game and having fewer monsters.
 Also, the great hall's door setup was static, as opposed to the random setup of the original.
 There was a new "Secret level" added, it was accessed by hitting 4 spots hidden throughout the game, without dying.
 They added a save system that allows one save, that can be saved, or loaded from the great hall.

 Inside Mac Games complimented Color Dark Castle for including the rooms from the original Dark Castle while also including new elements such as additional rooms that had the effect of making the game come out even better than the original.